disanv03/ruby-scripting/README.md

 ## Ruby educational resources and personal notes

+### Resources
-- Some project can be found in the Book Building an Easy-to-Use cmd-line App by David Bryant Copeland
+- Building an Easy-to-Use cmd-line App by David Bryant Copeland
-- Some exercice are from Kevin Skoglund great Ruby The Basics courses
+- Ruby The Basics courses by Kevin Skoglund
-- Visit trizen/ruby-sripts for inspiration
+- Visit trizen/ruby-scripts for inspiration
-- Rosetta Code and Ruby Doc great ressource to take away from.
+- Rosetta Code and official Ruby Doc
 - codingame.com for nice challenges to solve.